Los Angeles LGBT Divorce FAQs

 A Los Angeles same-sex divorce attorney at Berenji & Associates can assist you through this difficult time.
 Our dedicated and compassionate legal team has over 25 years of experience helping couples with complex family law issues.

 We understand that it’s a highly emotional time, and our objective is to alleviate your stress.
 Our Los Angeles divorce lawyers will listen to your goals, answer your questions, and explain your legal rights.
-To learn more about our legal services, contact our law office for a free consultation by calling (310) 271-6290.
+To learn more about our legal services, contact our law office for a consultation by calling (310) 271-6290.

 Below, we answer some frequently asked questions regarding LGBT divorces in Los Angeles, CA.